 I love love LOVE sweet potatoes, but even if you don't it's not a big deal here because the rolls don't actually taste especially like sweet potato.
 Instead, the potato is mostly there to make the bread ultra pillowy-soft, with a pretty orange tint and a hint of that SP flavor in the background.
 It basically does it's own form of silent magic to take these rolls from good to oh-my-gosh-good, and for that I have to give them a great big thankyouuuuu: thank you for turning my bread into little bites of warm and cozy heaven.

-In related news, I have a pre-Thanksgiving gift for one of you, so you can make completely perfect sweet potato rolls AND do lots more fancy-schmancy stuff like cooking turkey to golden perfection (something I have yet to even attempt, so I give major props to those of you who do it every year).
-THIS is one of my favorite new kitchen gadgets ——–>
+Since this recipe is great for Thanksgiving, here's a tip for making completely perfect sweet potato rolls AND doing lots more fancy-schmancy stuff like cooking turkey to golden perfection (something I have yet to even attempt, so I give major props to those of you who do it every year).
+THIS is one of my favorite new kitchen gadgets -------->

 Sweet Potato Rolls

 These pillowy-soft Sweet Potato Rolls are nothing short of the perfect bread for almost any occasion.
 As a big batch baked in a casserole dish, pull-apart style, they're great for sharing with family and friends at Thanksgiving or any other big gathering.